evoheal/EPID-700/README.md

 ## Next Objective
-At the time of writing, **August 30, 2023**, the next objective is:
+At the time of writing, **September 8, 2023**, the next objective is:
 * Finalized research objectives **9/13**

-Detailed requirements for this objective will be posted in the next several days.
+Your statement of research objectives will serve as a rough outline of the mock grant proposal to be completed in the next milestone.
+You must have at least 3 independent sets of objectives each of which could be completed even if all others are unsuccessful.
+Each objective must be assessed in three ways.
+1) The outcome is (0) certain or (1) uncertain.
+2) I can complete this objective if I (a) use only publicly available data which may immediately be accessed in a convenient format (b) use publicly available data which I need to organize myself (c) collect new data (through a survey, experiment, simulation, etc.) 3) I can complete this objective using techniques I have (A) already mastered (B) will learn from an available step-by-step reference guide (C) not yet established how I will learn.

 ## Frequently Asked Questions
 * Will our project be related to our fieldwork or is it up to us what topic we pick?